-The District's allowance for uncollectible accounts decreased 92 percent as of June 30, 2017, as compared to June 30, 2016, due to the resolution of billing issues with Medicare.
-The District does not maintain a material allowance for uncollectible accounts or allowance for uncollectible accounts from third-party payors, nor did it have significant writeoffs from third-party payors.
+The District's allowance for uncollectible accounts for self-pay patients has not changed significantly from the prior year.
+The District does not maintain a material allowance for uncollectible accounts from third-party payors, nor did it have significant writeoffs from third-party payors.